We care about always providing you with an exceptional service. However, there may be a time when you’re not happy with us or our services.

 G.Network Communications Ltd

-marked for the attention of “Customer Support”.
+marked for the attention of “Customer Services”.

 CUSTOMERS WITH SPECIAL NEEDS

 G.Network welcomes all Customers, including those with special needs.
 We’re committed to providing a supportive and non-discriminatory environment.
-To help our Customers with special needs, we can supply large print, Braille or audio versions of this Complaints Code and any of our literature, including all our legal pages, on request.
-For this or any other help with special needs (i) when using our services or (ii) in relation to an agreement for services you have with us, you can contact our Customer Support by email, telephone or letter (as set out in the previous paragraph).
+To help our customers with special needs, we can supply large print, Braille or audio versions of this Complaints Code and any of our literature, including all our legal pages, on request.
+For this or any other help with special needs (i) when using our services or (ii) in relation to an agreement for services you have with us, you can contact our Customer Services by email, telephone or letter (as set out in the previous paragraph).

 This Complaints Code of Practice was effective from 26th April 2018.